| Out of the

 opportunities for such a comprehensive educational

+experience.
 “We really set ourselves apart from other law schools

 through our innovation.
 We’re willing to try new things and